Mediterranean Garden Society

 To read about the events that the Peloponnese Branch has organised in the past click here (archived version in non-responsive format).

-Peloponnese Branch Head Katerina Georgi writes: I grew up in London and, after training as an Interior Designer, worked with various Architectural practices, before setting up my own design consultancy, eventually expanding into garden design after studying and working with John Brookes.
+Peloponnese Branch Head Katerina Georgi writes: I grew up in London and, after training as an Interior Designer, worked with various architectural practices, before setting up my own design consultancy, eventually expanding into garden design.
 Since moving to Greece in the early nineties, my focus has been the design and renovation of traditional stone houses, and water-wise Mediterranean gardens.
-My garden is on a south facing rocky promontory, 200 metres above sea level, which I began planting eight years ago, almost entirely with Mediterranean plants.
-Now the garden is mature I enjoy sharing it with fellow MGs members, and other groups of plant lovers.
+My garden is on a south facing rocky promontory, 200 metres above sea level, which I began planting nine years ago, almost entirely with Mediterranean plants.
+Now the garden is mature I enjoy sharing it with fellow MGS members, and other groups of plant lovers.

 THE MEDITERRANEAN GARDEN is the registered trademark of The Mediterranean Garden Society in the European Union, Australia, and the United States of America